erickcastelli/kir-mapper/MANUAL.md

 kir-mapper map -bam HG01583.KIR.bam -sample HG01583 -output /home/USER/output
 ```

 The outputs from `map` are placed in a folder named "map" inside the output folder.
-Inside the "map" folder, you will find a folder for each sample processed using the same output but different sample names.
+Inside the "map" folder, you will find a folder for each sample processed using the same output but with different sample names.

 The outputs include BAM files with aligned reads to the hg38 reference genome and gene-specific fastq files.
-The final BAM is the ".adjusted.bam" when not using PICARD tools or ".adjusted.nodup.bam" when using PICARD tools.
+The final BAM is the ".adjusted.bam" when not using Picard for marking duplicates, or ".adjusted.nodup.bam" when using it.

 The BAM files produced by kir-mapper may be used in downstream analysis, such as GATK or freebayes genotyping.

 You may inspect the BAM files using [IGV](https://igv.org/).
 In IGV, change the genome for "Human (hg38 1kg/GATK)" and open the ".adjusted.bam" or ".adjusted.nodup.bam" file.
-For KIR genes annotated at the main chr19 sequence (e.g., KIR3DL3), type the gene name of the gene to locate it.
-For genes that are not annotated at the main chr19 chromosome, these are their locations in alternative contigs were kir-mapper places the alignments:
+For KIR genes annotated at the main chr19 sequence (e.g., KIR3DL3), type the gene name to locate it.
+For genes that are not annotated at the main chr19 chromosome, their locations in alternative contigs are as follows:

 - KIR2DL2,	chr19_KI270921v1_alt:53185-67900
 - KIR2DL5AB, chr19_KI270921v1_alt:175661-185557